Undergraduate Course: Introduction to Historiography (HIST08044)

 ||Students will receive written feedback on their coursework, and will have the opportunity to discuss that feedback further with the Course Team during their published office hours or by appointment.

 On completion of this course, the student will be able to:

-- demonstrate a critical understanding of the different frameworks in which historians approach history, and the significance of historiography;
+- demonstrate, by way of coursework, a critical understanding of the different frameworks in which historians approach history, and the significance of historiography;

-- assimilate a variety of sources and formulate critical opinions on them;
+- demonstrate, by way of coursework, an ability to assimilate a variety of sources and formulate critical opinions on them;

 |AHR Forum, 'The objectivity question and the future of the historical profession,' American Historical Review, Vol. 96 (1991), 675-708|

 Sarah Barber and C. M. Peniston-Bird, History beyond the Text: a Student's Guide to Approaching Alternative Sources (2009)